Prominent Role of Business Analysts in SCRUM:

 Now, in my opinion, this user story would hold even more than 34 story points, hence there is a need to break it down further.
-Things would worsen for the technical team if the proper flow diagrams and UI screens (to be created) are not provided.
+Things will worsen for the technical team if the proper flow diagrams and UI screens (to be created) are not provided.

 This would lead to a failing sprint, and in turn, a failed project.
 Unless the Product Owner is a trained/practiced Business Analyst, there is a need to have one on the team.

 QA is a person who verifies the proposed solution for a problem/requirement by testing it.
-Hence the Business Analyst / Stakeholders / Product Owners are very eager to know about the feedback of a QA.
+Hence the Business Analysts / Stakeholders / Product Owners are very eager to know about the feedback of QA.
 The involvement of a BA in testing is little more than what it is in development.

-In development, the implementation of a product, the flow, and the rules are well defined but testing is completely based on logical thinking and the ability to think from the point of view of the end users.
+In development, the implementation of a product, the flow, and the rules are well defined but testing is completely based on logical thinking and the ability to think from the point of view of the end-users.

-QA can start getting into the role of Business Analysts in SCRUM because of the lot of opportunities that are presented in the day to day work.
+QA can start getting into the role of Business Analysts in SCRUM because of the lot of opportunities that are presented in the day-to-day work.

 Recommended Read => Career Shift from a Tester to BA